blackpuppy/docs/en/development/routing.rst

 .. note::

     Although you can connect alternate routes, the default routes will continue to work.
-This could create situations, where content could end up with 2 urls.
-See :ref:`disabling-default-routes` to disable default routes, and only provide the urls you define.
+This could create situations, where content could end up with 2 URLs.
+See :ref:`disabling-default-routes` to disable default routes, and only provide the URLs you define.

 Another common use for the Router is to define an "alias" for a controller.
 Let's say that instead of accessing our regular URL at